 Link Posts Together – If you’re doing a complete guide on a topic such as “Guide to Bike Care,” divide that broad topic into narrow, specific pieces such as “How to Oil Your Bike Brakes” and “How to Replace a Bike Tire,” and then link those articles together.
 This is great for SEO, and lets readers solve a specific need while also guiding them to additional relevant articles.

-Evergreen web content is very valuable, but that isn’t to say that all your content needs to be evergreen – timely, topical pieces have their value as well.
+Evergreen web content is very valuable, but that isn’t to say that all your SEO content needs to be evergreen – timely, topical pieces have their value as well.

 Earlier I discussed how any pieces discussing the 2012 presidential election do not qualify as evergreen writing because they will soon be obsolete; the advantage of writing about the 2012 presidential, despite not being evergreen, is that currently it is being searched and discussed a lot.
 A piece about something timely like the 2012 presidential election could drive a lot of traffic to your site for the next few months, but afterwards will be virtually worthless.
 The same applies to an article that uses recent statistics and is heavily researched.
 Pieces like this are still very valuable and important, but they won’t be around forever.